 I love to write about the things that mean something to me, like the values placed upon us as individuals and how those values play out in our lives.
 The old-fashioned values of caring and making a difference matter to me.

-When I was a little girl, I lived in a modest house, my parents weren’t rich and as far as I knew they weren’t poor either, but I always had it instilled in me that to buy something I had to earn it first.
-I never asked for anything, probably because I knew better, but that wasn’t a bad thing because it taught me about values and rather than value materialistic things that would make me happy for an hour, it meant I had to find my happiness elsewhere.
+When I was a little girl, I lived in a modest house.
+My parents weren’t rich and as far as I knew, they weren’t poor either, but I had it instilled in me that to buy something, I had to earn it first.
+I never asked for anything, but that wasn’t bad, because it taught me about values, not to value materialistic things that I had to find my happiness elsewhere.